16 Things To Do in Tokyo

 Observe the Crowd at Shibuya

 Shibuya is a hangout place for the young and one of the busiest district in Tokyo.
-It’s famous for shibuya crossing and Hatchiko statue.
+It’s famous for shibuya crossing and Hachiko statue.
 One of the best places to see Shibuya crossing is from Starbucks window, it has direct view to the crossing.
-There is a plan to move Hatchiko statute so if you happen to visit Tokyo, take time to pose next to the most loyal dog “hatchiko”
+There is a plan to move Hachiko statute so if you happen to visit Tokyo, take time to pose next to the most loyal dog “hachiko”